-Building on the principles developed by Lagrange and Hamilton, in this course you will learn different methods to apply advanced dynamics principles to real-world project, where you need to assess how complex systems behave with regards to the kinetic and potential energy involved.
+Building on the principles developed by Lagrange and Hamilton, in this course you will learn different methods to apply advanced dynamics principles to real-world projects, where you need to assess how complex systems behave with regards to the kinetic and potential energy involved.

 The course presents an efficient and systematic formulation of equations of motion for complex 3D dynamic systems in an innovative, easily assimilated format.
 It is intended for advanced graduate research and professional work.
 The advantage of this approach is that classic mistakes are avoided while the equations of motion for complex multibody dynamic systems are derived.
 The benefits for you are: